Dimethoxyethane: Applications as solvent and ligand

 Together with a high-permittivity solvent (e.g. propylene carbonate), dimethoxyethane is used as the low-viscosity component of the solvent for electrolytes of lithium batteries.
 In the laboratory, DME is used as a coordinating solvent.

 Dimethoxyethane is often used as a higher-boiling-point alternative to diethyl ether and tetrahydrofuran.
 Dimethoxyethane acts as a bidentate ligand for some metal cations.
 It is therefore often used in organometallic chemistry.
 Grignard reactions and hydride reductions are typical application.
 It is also suitable for palladium-catalyzed reactions including Suzuki reactions and Stille couplings.
 Dimethoxyethane is also a good solvent for oligo- and polysaccharides.

+Sodium naphthalide dissolved in dimethoxyethane is used as a PTFE etching solution that removes fluorine atoms from the surface, which get replaced by oxygen, hydrogen, and water.
+This physically etches the surface as well to prepare the surface for better adhesion.